 Getting Started With Neurofeedback: Peak Your Brain

 - Quantitative EEG Brain Mapping.
-Data will be recorded for participants during one morning 17-21 May, before caffeine consumption (slot will be 45 minutes).
+Data will be recorded for participants between October 13-16, before caffeine consumption (slot will be 45 minutes).

 - A day of overview, theory, and practical hands-on instruction in the procedures and technology of EEG and HEG Neurofeedback.